tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-overlay-mapping-vnc.rst

 Example: IPFIX Configuration
 ----------------------------

 The following is a sample IPFIX configuration from a Juniper Networks device.
 The IP address variable *<ip_sflow collector>* represents the sflow collector (control-collector analytics node) and *<source ip>* represents the source (outgoing) interface on the router/switch device used for sending flow data to the collector.
-This could also be the lo0 address, if it s reachable from the Contrail cluster.
+This could also be the lo0 address, if it s reachable from the Tungsten Fabric cluster.

 ::